Canada and U.S. work together to thwart terrorist threat to the Great Lakes

 On Sunday November 4, 2012, I was watching the football game on one network who took a moment to pay tribute to our Military.
 I was shocked to hear one of the T.V. reporters state how proud he was of the four Military branches.
 Angered I switched channels and later to watch another football game on another network only to see one of the NFL players wearing decals for four of the military branches.

-Why was I angry?
+Why am I upset?
 The answer should be extremely easy, there are five Military branches.
 Fox left out the United States COAST GUARD.
 Yes, the Coast Guard is a Military Branch and has fought in the Wars and Campaigns.
 Many Coast Guard Servicemen have given their lives in the defense of our country; many others have been wounded and or disabled.

 Fox Sports owe the men and women of the United States Coast Guard an apology and reorganization, as well as a member of the Chicago Bears who did have either the knowledge or dignity to have the fifth decal honoring the U.S. Coast Guard.